tdn21/long-running-tasks/README.md

 <br />
 <br />

-In case of upload service, op pause, we are representing current state by how much data is uploaded i.e. start position for resumed process in case process gets paused.
+In case of upload service, on pause, we are representing current state by how much data is uploaded i.e. start position for resumed process in case process gets paused.

 ### Assumptions
 * Services are used by authenticated users and hence every user have some sort of unique user id.